Autism Research Discriminates Against Women

 What part of the discussion helped you understand your autism better?

 It was less a discussion than an opportunity to learn.
 All the nurse in my family said was, “I thought you’d find that interesting”, and nodded, while I spilled all the things I’d read that resonated with my earlier experiences.
-At this point I’m extremely grateful that I was not labeled earlier; the extensive misinformation I found when I immediately began searching the medical literature, and the ugly “treatment” regimens straight out of WW2 Nazi Germany’s experiments on dissidents, gypsies, Jews, and “mental defectives” like myself, might have done a lot worse, had they reached me before I knew just how much environmental adjustments could improve my cognition, pain levels, emotional stability, function, and sheer quality of life.
-In many ways, western medicine seems like the least scientific of all the sciences, in the way that medical models are believed to be truth for years after there are more than sufficient data to create a better model.
-It’s as though there is no recognition that it’s a scientific model, one that only stands until disproven, and then is replaced by something better.
-I still cannot believe how long it has taken for the medical profession to get past its “anyone who sees improvements in functioning must not have had autism in the first place” bias.
-Even now, there are so very few brave researchers consulting us spectrum adults!
+At this point I’m extremely grateful that I was not labelled earlier.
+The extensive misinformation I found when I immediately began searching the medical literature, and the ugly “treatment” regimens straight out of WW2 Nazi Germany’s experiments on dissidents, gypsies, Jews, and “mental defectives” like myself, might have done a lot worse, had they reached me before I knew just how much environmental adjustments could improve my cognition, pain levels, emotional stability, function, and sheer quality of life.

 What could have helped you understand your diagnosis better?